 It is recommended that the progeny from any matings that are not required for Devon Rex breeding, should be placed on the Non-Active Register, to avoid the introduction of the Devon Rex gene into other varieties of pedigree cats.

-Normal coated progeny from Variaot x Variant matings cannot be considered variants as this can ooly be proven by test matings.
+Normal coated progeny from Variant x Variant matings cannot be considered variants unless DNA tested to be carrying the DRX gene.

 All other breeds are listed as non-approved.

-Breeders will be encouraged to take advantage of any relevant official scheme, which may be devised by the Cornish Rex & Devon Rex Joint BAC to test the soundness of the Devon Rex breed.
+Breeders will be encouraged to take advantage of any relevant official scheme, which may be devised by the Joint Rex BAC to test the soundness of the Devon Rex breed.